The practice of economic development can be complex, but one way to understand it is in terms of functional areas and practice areas:

 Economic Development leadership and management is the practice area focused on developing a strategic, sustainable, ethical, and inclusive approach to economic development that positions the organization and community for long-term success and desired impact.

-- 22. Managing Economic Development Organizations*** (Zak) – Managing economic development organization consists of team recruitment, development, retention, management, and leadership; organizational planning and development; fundraising, budgeting and financial management; member and stakeholder relations; internal and external communications; committee and board management; as well as crisis management.
+- 21. Managing Economic Development Organizations*** (Zak) – Managing economic development organization consists of team recruitment, development, retention, management, and leadership; organizational planning and development; fundraising, budgeting and financial management; member and stakeholder relations; internal and external communications; committee and board management; as well as crisis management.
+This also includes ethics, sustainability, and inclusion.

 Return to What is Economic Development? – Overview.